kktt007/note/temp.md

 	- reduction
 	-  an act of making something less or smaller; the state of being made less or smaller

+	- ampere / amp \ ˈam-ˌpir
+	-  the unit for measuring electric current

+	- magnitude
+	- the great size or importance of something; the degree to which something is large or important
+	- We did not realize the magnitude of the problem.
+	- (uncountable) great size, importance, or effect
+	- We hadn’t grasped the magnitude of the task we were facing.

+	- grasp
+	- to understand something completely
+	-  They failed to grasp the importance of his words.
 	```

 ### 4.8